 You can use some of the Collabosaurus templates and checklists for ensuring you’ve covered all bases with your promotional schedule.
 Essentially though, it’s about splitting up every promotional channel available to both parties and setting a schedule that hits each channel a few times throughout the duration of the campaign.
 Consider event audiences, your PR plan, blog posts, social posts (stories, lives, carousels, videos, posts), paid advertising etc.

 Tip 4.
 Get started and mix it into your strategy

 Being such a powerful marketing strategy, don’t wait to introduce collaborations into your growth plans and brand marketing!
-Mix up your collaborators, as well as the types of collaborations you explore to keep your exposure opportunities fresh, and content engaging.
+Mix up your collaborators, as well as the types of collaborations you explore.
+This keeps your exposure opportunities fresh, and content engaging.

 In fact, why not explore a photoshoot collaboration with a complementary brand?
 Split the cost of a photographer, create beautiful content, cross-promote each other on social media and upload the images on Flaunter!
 Flaunter allows you to maximise reach opportunities for that additional marketing leverage.
 Win/win/win!